Join SERC for the following sessions with Dr. Marilyn Friend, an international leader in the field of Co-Teaching!

 Session 1: The series kicks off with Dr. Marilyn Friend, international presenter and leader in the field of co-teaching.
-In this session, participants will explore ways to implement co-teaching successfully at the building level and evaluate its effectiveness in improving outcomes for students, particularly those with IEPs.
+In this half-day session, participants will explore ways to implement co-teaching successfully at the building level and evaluate its effectiveness in improving outcomes for students, particularly those with IEPs.
 Administrators will compare local and recommended practices related to the preparation and support of co-teaching partnerships.

-Sessions 2 & 3: These sessions will continue to support participants’ role in implementing coteaching through topics such as supporting successful partnerships, scheduling, using observation tools, and ensuring specially designed instruction (SDI) occurs in co-taught classrooms.
+Sessions 2 & 3: These half-day sessions will continue to support participants’ role in implementing coteaching through topics such as supporting successful partnerships, scheduling, using observation tools, and ensuring specially designed instruction (SDI) occurs in co-taught classrooms.